 When you’re searching for the best deal on a lease car, look out for what’s known as rebates or incentives.

-These are essentially discounts offered to certain customers, trimming a few hundred dollars (or more) off of the lease contract.
+These are essentially discounts that only certain customers qualify for, trimming a few hundred dollars (or thousands) off of the lease contract.

 Some common incentives for new lessees are: